rust-lang/rfcs/text/0000-fallible-allocation.md

 ## Moving infallible allocation behind a feature
 All functions in `alloc` directly depending on the global OOM handler will be gated on the crate feature `infallible_allocation`.
-Any functions directly calling allocation APIs in either `alloc` or `std` will either propagate that error to its caller in a handleable way, or be moved behind the crate feature `infallible_allocation`.
+Any functions directly calling allocation APIs in either `alloc` or `std` will either propagate that error to its caller in a handleable way or be moved behind the crate feature `infallible_allocation`.

 ## Suppressing annotations in `rustdoc`
 As the vast bulk of `std` and `alloc` will be initially moved behind the `infallible_allocation` feature, it would be low-signal to display to users the `This is supported on crate feature infallible_allocation only.` for nearly every item.